By: Marilyn L. Davis

 Alliteration, derived from Latin’s “Latira,” means “letters of the alphabet.”
 It is a writing style in which several words have the same first consonant sound or occur close together in a series.

-Still, titles pose a challenge; some writers have a title in mind and then create the article, and others wait until they finish their post to determine if the title reflects the contents.
+Still, titles pose a challenge.
+Some writers have a title in mind and then create the post.
+Other writers wait until they finish their post to determine if the title reflects the contents.
 Either way, a title or headline is the first opportunity for getting readers initially engaged and interested.

 - Use one short solid phrase from your article